craze-app/craze/docs/CONTRIBUTING-en.md

 -   To add a new feature: create a branch named `feature/feature-name`.

 ## Coding
+> If you are going to make an edit to the code, please first consult the [Code Style Guide](/docs/CODESTYLE-en.md).

 Use the standard file structure for features.
 To create a directory for a feature, create a `/src/features/FeatureName` directory.
 The following files should be inside this directory: